 As a therapist, I provide a warm, welcoming, non-judgmental environment in which we will work together on addressing the challenges being experienced.
 I am always there with you, to reduce shame and self-criticism, and foster an environment of forgiving oneself for previous behaviors or actions.
 Many of my past therapy clients have told me that I’m easy going and friendly.

-How I Work as a Therapist
+How I Work as a Therapist in Beverly Hills, CA

 As a therapist, I use several different approaches to treat my clients.
 This includes cognitive-behavioral therapy, emotion-focused therapy, and eye-movement desensitization and reprocessing (EMDR).